Jump to the content

 Demands and goals

-In order to maintain the biological diversity and to enable children to grow up healthy in an intact environment, environmental standards and pollutant limits are indispensable internationally.
+To preserve biodiversity and enable children to grow up healthy in an intact environment, internationally agreed environmental standards and pollution limits are essential.

-In the traditional indigenous communities, children at school meet a European language of education and European values.
-The school books come from an urban world, which does not respond to the environment and the wealth of knowledge of the rural population with any word.
-The result of this upbringing is alienation and identity problems.
-The children are ashamed of their mother tongue and rural origin.
-The older parishioners feel school as an attack on their values and cultural identity.
+In traditional indigenous communities, children encounter a European language of instruction and European values at school.
+The textbooks originate from an urban world that makes no mention of the environment or the knowledge base of the rural population.
+The result of this education is alienation and identity problems.
+The children are ashamed of their mother tongue and their rural origins.
+Older community members perceive school as an attack on their values and cultural identity.

-In order to be able to preserve your own culture, a rethink must therefore take place.
-The primary school lessons must take place in the mother tongue, the timetable has a connection to the living environment of the students and bring them closer to the old traditions.
+In order to preserve one's own culture, a change in thinking is therefore necessary.
+Primary school lessons must be taught in the mother tongue, the timetable must relate to the students' living environment, and they must be introduced to old traditions.

-In order to achieve this, Terre des Hommes supports projects that enable ethnic minorities to live their culture and to pass on their language, their knowledge treasures and their wisdom to their children.
-Ecological and agricultural knowledge is preserved, traditions are upgraded and protected against the degradation by so -called "modernizers".
+To achieve this, Terre des Hommes supports projects that enable ethnic minorities to live their culture and pass on their language, knowledge, and wisdom to their children.
+Ecological and agricultural knowledge is preserved, traditions are valued, and protected from being diminished by so-called "modernizers.".

 Your contact person